 1. Stay physically close to your customersLet the customer dictate how and where you do business; remember, they are the reason that you have a business in the first place.
 It is difficult to overestimate the value of regular face-to-face contact with clients.
 Being on the ground alongside them allows you to respond quickly to any requests, and the close proximity also opens the door for further business opportunities generated by the unique business micro-community in which they exist – thus accelerating your company’s growth.

+2. Find a niche – set yourself apart from the crowdWhether it’s your recruitment style, account management formula, or your company branding, it’s vital to ensure you have a USP that differentiates you from similar businesses.
 To take one common example, the technology services market is already extremely saturated with new start-ups entering this sector at an alarming rate.
 Providing services for your customers that are bespoke, delivered personally by a trusted team and never out-of-the-box is vital to establishing your identity, especially in the early days.

 Share this story